Civil Society comprises the relationships and

 the effect of shifting agency and responsibility for personal and social

-well-being away from the relationships and institutions of civil society to a
+well-being away from the relationships and institutions of civil society onto a

 class of public, private and NGO sector managers.
 This process has almost killed